eGangotri/eGangotri-node-backend/README_DeploymOnRender-DWR.md

 in .env
 make
 MONGO_DB_NAME="egangotridb"
-and instead of dashboard use dwr as the tag. eg****trust@Gmail.com is the Docker Hub Acct.

-Otherwise use tag "dashboard"
-and
-MONGO_DB_NAME="egangotri_upload_db"

-## Create Account in Docker Hub followed by Repository
+## Create Account in Docker Hub followed by Repository (One Time Only)

 https://hub.docker.com/r/egangotri/egangotri-node-backend